Fr4nc3/csharp_webapi_read_documents/README.md

 # csharp_webapi_read_documents

-Web API that search fo words on an Azure Container
+Web API that search fo words on an Azure Container .NET COE 5.0 and Razor pages

 - Filter content Type Elements is a hack, I had two alternative hardcode the type that I know are available or create a list from the results, but I have to force all the elements.